vyahello/python-design/README.md

 # Python Design Patterns
-Inspired by Packt book - "Learning Python Design Pattenrs" that describes popular design patterns in python.
+Inspired by Packt book - "Learning Python Design Patterns" that describes popular design patterns in python.

 ## Singleton
 Singleton is a design pattern that allows to create only one instance of an object.